gleicon/mcpfier/README.md

 # MCPFier

-MCPFier transforms any command, script, or tool into a standardized MCP (Model Context Protocol) server that LLMs can use seamlessly.
+MCPFier transforms any command, script, or tool into a standardized [MCP (Model Context Protocol)](https://modelcontextprotocol.io/docs/getting-started/intro) server that LLMs can use seamlessly.
+You can also create commands based on internal APIs or Webhooks.
+It is a no code platform to quickly augment

 Think "GitHub Actions for MCP" - configure once, use everywhere.
 Check the bundled config for examples.
+All you need is a MCP client enabled environment.

-## Quick Start
+## Quick Start for Claude Desktop

 1. **Configure commands** in `config.yaml`: